Extend on-premises data solutions to the cloud

 Extending data stores to the cloud

 Another option is to move a portion of the data to cloud storage, while keeping the more current or more highly accessed data on-premises.
-This method can provide a more cost-effective option for long-term storage, as well as improve data access response times by reducing your operational data set.
+This method can provide a more cost-effective option for long-term storage, and also improve data access response times by reducing your operational data set.

 A third option is to keep all data on-premises, but use cloud computing to host applications.
-To do this, you would host your application in the cloud and connect it to your on-premises data store over a secure connection.
+With this option, you host your application in the cloud and connect it to your on-premises data store over a secure connection.

-For a complete hybrid cloud solution, consider using Microsoft Azure Stack.
+For a complete hybrid cloud solution, consider using Azure Stack.
 Azure Stack is a hybrid cloud platform that lets you provide Azure services from your datacenter.
-This helps maintain consistency between on-premises and Azure, by using identical tools and requiring no code changes.
+This solution helps maintain consistency between on-premises and Azure systems, by using identical tools and requiring no code changes.

 Edge and disconnected solutions.
 Address latency and connectivity requirements by processing data locally in Azure Stack and then aggregating in Azure for further analytics, with common application logic across both.